Whatsapp WHATSAPP

 In this edition of the career blog, we explore the opportunities and requirements to immigrate as an Early Childhood Educator in Canada.

-Career Pathways Available To Early Childhood Educator In Canada
+Career Pathways for Early Childhood Educators in Canada

-Early Childhood Educators (NOC 4214) is classified as Skill type B. They are employed in child-care centres, daycare centres, kindergartens, agencies for exceptional children, and other similar settings.
-Various job roles under this occupation include:
+Early Childhood Educators (Unit Code – 42202) is classified as TEER 2.
+They are employed in child-care centers, day-care centers, kindergartens, agencies for exceptional children, and other similar settings.
+The following are the job roles performed by Early Childhood Educators.

 • Early childhood educator assistants provide care for infants and preschool- to school-age children under the guidance of early childhood educators.